The Palace (computer program): History

 The Palace was the subject of a number of sales between companies until 2001, when Open Text Corporation purchased the rights to the Palace software and technology as part of a bankruptcy settlement.
-The software is currently unsupported by Open Text or any of its previous owners, and many members of the community now consider the software abandonware and provide support for existing versions on unofficial web sites.
+The software is currently unsupported by Open Text or any of its previous owners, and many members of the community now provide unofficial support for existing versions.
 The original thepalace.com domain was bought by a long time Palace user, and is now used as a directory for other sites.

 Official Palace software development ceased when Communities.com declared bankruptcy, but a few developers have created viable Palace-protocol compatible clients since then.
 The earliest contributions came from David Lee, Lead Developer of Phalanx.
 David worked for many years reverse engineering the majority of the protocol for proper communications between the client and server.
 Without David's mentoring of Jameson Heesen, Palace Chat would likely not exist, as David shared much of his findings with Jameson, including the XOR(xtlk) encryption used to encrypt chats and generation of client registration codes, prop encoding and decoding, and so much more.
 Much later(circa 2010) and after numerous source code leaks, Open Palace was developed by Brian McKelvey.
-Jameson utilized Brian's open source Open Palace to implement scripting support into Palace Chat.
-Brian also spearheaded the development of Type 1 avatars, which Palace Chat adopted and continues to utilize.
+Jameson used Brian's open source Open Palace to implement scripting support into Palace Chat.
+Brian also spearheaded the development of Type 1 avatars, which Palace Chat adopted and continues to use.

 All of these new clients support improved high-color avatars, larger room backgrounds (also in high-color), and modern sound formats (such as MP3), and are designed for modern operating systems.
 However, only Palace Chat is presently maintained and is the present-day client of choice.